They took the body of Jesus

 Yesterday’s Gospel left us in the same state as the disciples: totally demoralized, without hope, crushed.

-After all, Jesus was the person to whom so many looked as the Messiah.
-In their mind, the Messiah was supposed to be a glorious ruler, rallying Israel so that they could defeat their enemies.
+After all, Jesus was the person many hoped to be the Messiah.
+But, in their mind, the Messiah was to be a glorious ruler, rallying Israel so that they could defeat their enemies.
 The last thing any of the people had on their mind was that their “Messiah” would die the ignominious death of crucifixion.

 That is exactly where the Church is this Holy Saturday morning.
 If you go to any church, you will see an empty tabernacle.
 The Lord is no longer there.
 We wait in desolation.